 Using Dictyostelium, we identified a pathway in which the dimeric acidic protein 14-3-3 acts genetically between microtubules, racE and myosin II to control cell shape, cortical tension, and cytokinesis.
 In this context, 14-3-3 requires GTP and racE for cortical association, controls the extent of microtubule-cortex interactions, and binds myosin II heavy chain, controlling its assembly into bipolar thick filaments.
-This study was simplified by using Dictyostelium cells, which only has one myosin II and one 14-3-3 protein.
-Humans have three nonmuscle myosin II proteins and seven 14-3-3s.
-We have expressed and purified all 10 proteins and have discovered a very diverse landscape of 14-3-3 modulation of myosin II paralogs.
-This area is ongoing and revealing a multitude of disease-relevant discoveries since myosin II and 14-3-3 proteins have such fundamental roles in the cell.
+This first study was simplified by using Dictyostelium cells, which only has one myosin II and one 14-3-3 protein and was presented in Zhou et al. Curr.
+Biol.
+2010.